Hispanic Heritage Month is about to wrap. These 10 Hispanic news sites will help you stay informed.

 The Latin America section contains hard news, features, and video.
 Topics include everything from NAFTA to the World Cup.

 There’s a lot of great reporting on this site.

 Stories to read right now: Trump wall: New proposal ties Dreamer plan to border clampdown and Argentine Airlines suspends flights to Venezuela

 You know BuzzFeed.

 It’s a leading, independent digital media company.
 Its popular cross-platform network includes online news, apps, YouTube, and social media like Facebook and Snapchat.

 Its Hispanic section takes a look at hard issues in an easy-to-digest manner.

 Looking for Hispanic-related content?
-We can create a customize a PR Newswire newsfeed for you.
+We can create a PR Newswire newsfeed for you.
 It’s easy.
 Sign up at PR Newswire for Journalists today.

 Authors Christine Cube and Anna Jasinski work in audience relations at PR Newswire.
 You can catch them sharing journalism and blogging news on @BeyondBylines, or you can follow them on their personal handles at @cpcube and @annamjasinski.